adinapoli/alfredodinapoli.com/posts/2013-07-28-state-is-pure.markdown

   pop
 ```

-You think: "How can possibly this work?"
+...and to think: "How can possibly this work?"
 In this post I'll desugar the `State`
 monad up to a point where all other monads will go crazy screaming "Oh my God,
 it's naked!".
 But let's start from the foundations.